anewstead/anewstead.react/src/style/README.md

   },
 }
 ```
+uses modern sass @use/@forward but intentionally added to all as '*'
+this means there is no namespace and behaves as if legacy sass@import
+this also allows this sass to correctly list in autocomplete/intellisense
+(vscode plugin required)

 **DO NOT WRITE ANY UNWRAPPED CSS CLASSES IN GLOBAL SASS**
 Any css that is not wrapped by scss is automatically written into every consuming file

-Whereas scss only writes the output of a variable, mixins, functions etc when used
+Whereas sass only writes the output of a variable, mixins, function when used

-Whilst unwrapped css might be largly de-duped at build time
+Whilst unwrapped css should ultimatly be de-duped at build time it is not good
-it is not intended use, is not guaranteed and may lead to errors.
+use of sass in global space, even after de-dupe due to hierarchy it may act as you expect.